Russia says it respects outcome of east Ukraine self-rule vote

 MOSCOW Russia said on Monday it respected the outcome of a referendum on self-rule in two east Ukrainian regions and that the results should be implemented peacefully.

 Pro-Russian rebels declared a landslide victory in Sunday's referendum held in Ukraine's Donetsk and Luhansk regions.
-The Ukrainian authorities dismissed the vote as a farce and the European Union criticised the referendum.
-[ID:nL6N0NX14M]
+The Ukrainian authorities dismissed the vote as a farce and the European Union criticized the referendum.

 President Vladimir Putin, who distanced himself from the vote last week by calling on separatists to delay it, has not commented on the referendum which was held as fighting flared in the region bringing Ukraine closer towards possible civil war.

-The Kremlin emphasised what it said was a "high turnout by the population, despite attempts to disrupt the vote".
+The Kremlin emphasized what it said was a "high turnout by the population, despite attempts to disrupt the vote".

 "We condemn the use of force, including of heavy weapons against civilians," it also said in the statement.